 Pain and Discomfort – In the first few days after oral surgery, it's not uncommon to experience soreness around the portion of the mouth/jawbone that's been operated on.

-Sensitivity Around the Surgery Site – In addition to pain and discomfort, you many notice additional sensitivity to the jawbone, particularly when biting down or when extremes in temperature are present from foods.
+Sensitivity Around the Surgery Site – In addition to pain and discomfort, you many notice additional sensitivity to the teeth or jawbone, particularly when biting down or when extremes in temperature are present from foods.

 Swelling – Swelling around the cheeks and jawline are to be expected following an oral surgery.